-Cardiff Athletic Club are considering an offer from the Welsh Rugby Union for control of the Cardiff Arms Park ground used by Cardiff Blues and Cardiff RFC.
+Cardiff Athletic Club (CAC) are considering an offer from the Welsh Rugby Union (WRU) for control of the Cardiff Arms Park (CAP) used by Cardiff Blues and Cardiff RFC as their home ground.

 It is believed that a Memorandum of Understanding has been drawn up between the two parties, with the Welsh Rugby Union paying the Athletic Club, who are the owners of the ground, £20m for the freehold to the land on which it stands.